 What we collect and why: The Lifesaving Society collects information required to provide services to members and other individuals.
-This includes an individual's name, address, phone number, email address, birth date, gender, and payment information.
+This includes an individual's name, address, phone number, email address, birth date and payment information.
 The Lifesaving Society's website may record information such as number of logins, IP address, date and time of access.

 The personal information collected by the Lifesaving Society directly or through course providers (e.g., Affiliate Members) is required for the administration and delivery of the Society's programs and services.
-The Society does not release personal information to any third party with the exception of Transport Canada as required by law as a Pleasure Craft Operator (PCO) course provider.
-Personal information is collected to:
+The Society does not release personal information to any third party unless required by law.